georgeerol/DeepLearningDroneSimulator/README.md

 ## Enhancements
 * More data images can be added to the training to improve the learning and descrease ofer fitting
 * The performance of the FCN can still can improve by add more layers and larger filter sizes.
-* For the training to me faster, we can add more GPUs
+* For the training to be faster, we can add more GPUs